King George V

 Books About Prince Charles

 The Royals by Kitty Kelley.
 An unflattering but very interesting look at the current royal family.
+First published in 1997.

 The Quest for Albion: Monarchy and the Patronage of British Painting by Christopher Lloyd is an anthology of British paintings in the Royal Collection.